Everything to Everyone (album)

 Everything to Everyone (commonly abbreviated E2E) is the sixth full-length studio album by Barenaked Ladies.
 It was released in 2003 and was produced by Ron Aniello.
-Singles from the album include "Another Postcard", "Testing 1, 2, 3", "For You", "Celebrity" and "Maybe Katie".
+Singles from the album include "Another Postcard", "Testing 1, 2, 3", "Celebrity", "For You" and "Maybe Katie".
 The content of the album is noted for its increased political commentary over previous albums.
 This was their last album with Reprise Records (or any major label for that matter) before switching to a more independent label, Desperation Records and subsequently Raisin' Records.